apoindevster/ts-redir/README.md

 # ts-redir

 `ts-redir` is a terminal user interface for managing firewall redirect rules that forward traffic into a Tailscale tailnet.
-It combines the [`github.com/google/nftables`](https://pkg.go.dev/github.com/google/nftables) library with the Bubble Tea framework to provide an interactive workflow for creating and deleting DNAT rules that point traffic at Tailscale peers.
-More firewalls such as pfctl on macOS coming soon
+It combines various firewall libraries with the Bubble Tea framework or web-ui to provide an interactive workflow for creating and deleting DNAT rules that point traffic at Tailscale peers.
+Current support includes `nftables` on Linux and `netsh interface portproxy` on Windows.
+More firewalls such as pfctl on macOS coming soon.
+Feel free to create an issue if you want particular firewall support.

 ## Disclaimer